FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 B
 ```

-**Question 195: What is the main difference between using Tensor-PCA and traditional PCA for dimensionality reduction in Reservoir Computing?**
+**What is the main difference between using Tensor-PCA and traditional PCA for dimensionality reduction in Reservoir Computing?**
 - A) Tensor-PCA does not support multivariate data.
 - B) Tensor-PCA is better suited for handling the multidimensional data structures typical of reservoir states, unlike traditional PCA which is limited to flat data structures.
 - C) Traditional PCA is faster and less complex computationally than Tensor-PCA.